colemanbroad/tracker/notes/notes.md

 sorted { 0.5841493606567383, 0.7933627367019653 }
 ```

+## Samply

+This [tool](https://github.com/mstange/samply) is dead simple to use.
+Worked the first time.
+Intuitive.
+Easy.
+`samply record ./zig-out/bin/exe-kdtree2d` pops open a browser window to view sampled stacks

 ## Summary

 There are at least two different things we were trying to do by profiling.